People Can't Even Agree On When The Decade Ends

 In a recent YouGov survey, 64% of Americans said the next decade will begin on Jan.
 1, 2020, and end on Dec.
 31, 2029.
 But nearly 20% said they weren't sure – and slightly fewer people said the next decade won't start until Jan.
 1, 2021.

-But others say that because people use the term "decades" to discuss culture and chunks of history, it should run from 0-9.
+But others say that because people use the term "decades" to discuss culture and chunks of history, it should run from 0 to 9.
 And besides, they add, the definition of a decade is just any 10-year span.
 Where it begins is fairly arbitrary, in their view.

 "It's one of these mathematical conundrums that people can argue about until they're blue in the face," Duncan said.

-When asked about the dispute, Rick Fienberg of the American Astronomical Society says he doesn't think his group has adopted an official position on the matter — but he adds, "history is clear: Because there was no year 0, the first decade of the common era (CE or AD) was years 1 to 10, the second decade was years 11 to 20, and the next decade will be years 2021 to 2030."
+When asked about the dispute, Rick Fienberg of the American Astronomical Society says he doesn't think his group has adopted an official position on the matter — but he adds, "History is clear: Because there was no Year Zero, the first decade of the common era (CE or AD) was years 1 to 10, the second decade was years 11 to 20, and the next decade will be years 2021 to 2030."

 Part of the issue, he and others say, is our use of "decade" as a frame of cultural reference.